 Where is Alan Shearer now?

-A legend of the Barclays Premier League and it’s all time top scorer, Alan Shearer retired from playing at his beloved Newcastle United in 2006.
+A legend of the Premier League and the all time top scorer, Alan Shearer retired from playing in 2006 after 10 seasons playing for his beloved Newcastle United.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 Upon retiring from playing Shearer started a new career as a pundit and match analyst for BBC’s hugely popular football programme Match of the Day.

 In 2009 Newcastle United shocked the football world when they announced that Shearer would become the new interim manager until the end of the season taking over from permanent manager Joe Kinnear who was recovering from heart surgery.

 He was given an eight-week sabbatical from the BBC from his Match of the Day role.

 Shearer had eight games to save the club from relegation but only managed one win and two draws during his tenure and was unable to save his club from the drop.